How to Announce a Change to Your Paid Parental Leave Policy

 Step 1: Announce the Change

 When communicating with your team about changes to their benefits, it’s always best to be up front from the beginning.
-After all, aside from payroll, benefits administration is the highest expense for most organizations.
+After all, aside from payroll, benefits administration is often the highest expense for most organizations.
 In essence, it’s essential that you get these kinds of communications correct.

 In journalism, this tactic is sometimes depicted as an inverted pyramid to demonstrate that the most important information is presented first—the who, what, when, where, why, and how.